vincent40416/vincent40416.github.io/_pages/education.md

 Education
 ======
-* MPhil. in The Hong Kong University of Science and Technology (2022 - Exp.2024) <br> Full University Scholarship (US$33,000 approx.)
+* MPhil. in The Hong Kong University of Science and Technology (2022 - Exp.
+2024) <br> Full University Scholarship (US$33,000 approx.)
 * B.S. in The Hong Kong University of Science and Technology (2017 - 2021) <br>
     Awarded University Scholarship (US$1,500 approx.) <br>